-4.5.2 3G
+4.5.2 3G/4G

-Choose menu "Network→3G", you can configure parameters for 3G function on the screen below.
-To use the 3G function, you should first insert your USB modem on the USB port of the Router.
-If the USB modem is unplugged, corresponding information will be shown as in Figure 4-6.
-There are already much 3G USB modem information embedded in the router.
-The USB modem parameters will be set automatically if the card is supported by the Router.
-If your USB modem inserted is supported by the Router, then your modem model will be shown in the 3G USB Modem field.
-Otherwise, "Unknown Modem" will be shown instead.
-Please visit our website to get the latest USB modems compatibility list.
+Choose menu "Network \rightarrow 3G/4G", you can configure parameters for 3G/4G function on the screen below.
+To use the 3G/4G function, you should first insert your USB modem on the USB port of the Router.
+There is already much 3G/4G USB modem information embedded in the Router.
+The USB modem parameters will be set automatically if the card is supported by the

+Router.
+If your USB modem inserted is supported by the Router, then "Identify successfully" will display in the 3G/4G USB Modem field as shown in Figure 4-6.

-3G settings are unavailable when the Internet Access mode is set to WAN Only mode.
-Please change settings on Internet Access if you want to use 3G.
+3G/4G settings are unavailable when the Internet Access mode is set to WAN Only mode.
+Please change settings on Internet Access if you want to use 3G/4G.

-3G
+3G/4G

-3G USB Modem: Unplugged.
+3G/4G USB Modem: Identified

-If your location or ISP is not listed, or the default Dial number / APN is not the latest one, please enable Set the Dial Number and APN manually and fill in the right ones.
+l, or the default Dial number / APN is not the latest one, or your ISP requires you to word, please click Advanced Settings to set them manually.

-Location: Australia
+Location: USA

-Mobile ISP: Bigpond Default Dial Number: "99#" APN: "telstra.bigpond"
+Mobile ISP: AT&T

-Set the Dial Number and APN manually

-Dial Number: 99#

-APN: telstra.bigpond

-Username: (optional)

-Password: (optional)

-Connect Disconnected

-The current Internet Access is 3G preferred.
-T he Connection Mode and Max Idle Time could not be set manually.
+The current Internet Access is 3 G/4G preferred.
+The Connection Mode and Max Idle Time could not be set manually.

-Connection Mode: © Connect on Demand
+Connection Mode: Connect on Demand

-Connect Automatically
+O Connect Automatically

-Ocnnect Manually
+O Connect Manually

 Max Idle Time: 15 minutes (0 means remain active at all times)

-MTU Size (in bytes): es): 1480 (The default is 1480, do not change unless necessary)
+Authentication Type: Auto PAP OCHAP Notice: The default is Auto, do not change unless necessary.
+Connect Disconnect Connected

-Use the following DNS Servers

-Primary DNS: 0.0.0.0

-Secondary DNS: 0.0.0.0 (Optional)

-Navious Cattinus Save Modern Settings
+Advanced Settings Save Modern Settings

-Figure 4-6 3G
+Figure 4-6 3G/4G